dv-net/dv-woocommerce-demo/readme.md

 ## Configuration 🔧

-Once the environment is running, you can configure the plugin from the WordPress admin panel:
+Once the demo environment is running, you can configure the plugin from the WordPress admin panel:

 1. Log in to the WordPress admin panel at `http://localhost:8000/wp-admin` with the credentials you set in your `.env` file (default: `admin`/`password`).
 2. Navigate to **WooCommerce > Settings > Payments**.